-• You can use your existing Zowe CLI zosmf profiles that are created with the Zowe CLI v.2.0.0 or later.
+• Use existing Zowe CLI zosmf profiles created with Zowe CLI v.2.0.0 or later.

-- Zowe CLI zosmf profiles that are created in Zowe Explorer can be interchangeably used in the Zowe CLI. - Optionally, you can continue using Zowe CLI V1 profiles with Zowe Explorer.
-For more information, see instert link here.
+- Zowe CLI zosmf profiles that are created in Zowe Explorer can be interchangeably used in Zowe CLI. - Optionally, you can continue using Zowe CLI V1 profiles with Zowe Explorer.
+For more information, see Working with Zowe Explorer profiles.